feilab-hust/DORM/README.md

 # DORM

 This repository contains the source code and instructions for **DORM**.
-You should be able to download the code and set up the environment within five minutes.
+You should be able to download the code and set up the environment.

 ## Requirements

-DORM is built with Python and PyTorch.
-Although the code can run on any operating system, it is recommended to use Windows, which has been tested.
+DORM is developed using MATLAB, Python, and PyTorch.
+The code is optimized for Windows and has been thoroughly tested in this environment.

-The inference process has been tested with:
+The inference process has been validated on the following configuration:

 - Windows 10
+- MATLAB 2022a
 - Python 3.9.12 (64-bit)
 - PyTorch 1.11.0
 - Intel Core i9-10900X CPU @ 3.70GHz
 - Nvidia GeForce RTX 3090

 ## Installation
+   **1. MATLAB 2022a**

+   Please refer to the official MathWorks documentation for installation instructions for MATLAB 2022a.
+You can find it on the MathWorks website under the "Installation Guide" section.

+   **2.Depp learning environment**
    1. Create a new environment based on Python 3.9.12:
     ```bash
     conda create -n DORM python=3.9.12
     ```
    2. (Optional) If your computer has a CUDA-enabled GPU, install the appropriate versions of CUDA and cuDNN.
    3. Install PyTorch:
        ```bash
        conda install pytorch=1.11.0 torchvision=0.12.0 torchaudio=0.11.0 cudatoolkit=11.3 -c pytorch
        ```
    4. Download the `DORM.zip` file and unpack it.
    5. Open a terminal in the `DORM` directory and install the dependencies using pip:
        ```bash
        pip install -r requirements.txt
        ```

-The installation takes about 5 minutes on the tested platform, though it may take longer depending on network conditions.

 ## Training Process

 1. Open a terminal in the `DORM/code` directory and run `train.py`; the 'Config train' panel will appear.

-2. Set the parameters in **Global parameters**:
+2. Set the parameters:

     - **Label tag:** Add a specific tag to the currently trained network.
     - **GT path:** Click the ‘Choose’ button and select the folder containing GT(ground truth) data on your computer.
-    - **Patch size:** Set ‘Depth’ larger than 1 for digital DOFe/enhancement/SR network nets.
-Recommended values: Depth, Height, Width = 32, 64, 64.
-Set ‘Depth’ equal to 1 for ISO net; recommended values: Depth, Height, Width = 1, 64, 64.
+    - **Patch size:** Recommended values: Depth, Height, Width = 32, 64, 64.
     - **Threshold:** Default value is 0.9.
 For most data, this is sufficient.
     - **Gaussian noise:** Set the standard deviation of Gaussian noise added to Raw data.
 Default value is 0, meaning no Gaussian noise.
     - **Poisson noise:** Check this option to add Poisson noise to Raw data; uncheck to omit it.

-3. Set the parameters in **3D data parameters** or **ISO parameters**:

-    - **For digital DOFe/enhancement/SR network:** Configure parameters in ‘3D data parameters’ to generate processed Raw data.
     - **Raw data path:** Click the ‘Choose’ button and select the folder containing Raw data on your computer.
     - **GAN model:** Choose whether to use the GAN model during training.

-    - **For ISO net:** Configure parameters in the ‘ISO parameters’ panel to generate synthetic anisotropic data.
-        - **PSF file:** Add optical blurring to the generated anisotropic x-y slice.
-First, prepare a 2D Gaussian function (.txt file) simulating the axial PSF of your 3D datasets.
-Then, click ‘Choose’ to load the PSF file from your computer.
-The program will generate final synthetic x-y slices with axial resolution similar to the z-y slices.
-These degraded x-y slices will be paired with raw x-y slices for model training.
-        - **Axis subsample:** Resample the isotropic x-y slices of the 3D datasets into anisotropic ones.
-For example, setting this value to 2 will down-sample the x-y slices by a factor of 2 along the x direction, generating resampled x-y slices that simulate the anisotropic z-y slices of the 3D datasets.

-**NOTE:** When generating data for ISO-net, which processes a 3D image stack slice by slice, set the depth of patch size to 1.
-In this case, the ‘3D data parameters’ panel will be deactivated, and only the parameters in the ‘Global parameters’ and ‘ISO parameters’ panels will be available.
-Conversely, when generating data for the enhancement or SR network, where a 3D image stack is treated as a whole volume, set the depth of patch size greater than 1.
-In this case, the ‘ISO parameters’ panel will be deactivated, and datasets for the enhancement or SR network will be generated.

 <div align="center">
 <img width="480" height="240" src="/fig/Config_train.png"/>
 </div>

-4. Click the ‘Start running’ button to begin the training process.
+3Click the ‘Start running’ button to begin the training process.

 ## Inference Process

 Due to data size limitations, the pre-trained models are stored [here](https://drive.google.com/file/d/1uLWXmoXxNQB0pUhR1EgzYKN73NxkLBjF/view?usp=sharing).
 You will need to download and unzip them into the `experiments` folder of the original DORM demo.
-Example data of various organelles for testing the model can be downloaded [here](https://drive.google.com/file/d/1FBkRGqa5LsvJEwLW29WGEEcaKYS_Qbzi/view?usp=sharing).
+Example data for testing the models on various tasks can be downloaded [here](https://drive.google.com/file/d/1FBkRGqa5LsvJEwLW29WGEEcaKYS_Qbzi/view?usp=sharing).

-1. Open a terminal in the `DORM` directory and run `inference.py`; the 'Validation' panel will appear.
+1. Open a terminal in the `DORM/code` directory and run `inference.py`; the 'Config inference' panel will appear.

 2. Set the parameters for inference:

     - **Label tag:** The label tag of the converged neural network you want to use.
-    - **Net type:** Use "ISO_net" for ISO enhancement, and "3D_net" for all other cases.
     - **Validation path:** Click the ‘Choose’ button to select the validation data you have downloaded.

 <div align="center">